 Lensbaby is commonly known as a brand of selective-focus optics.
+What does a lensbaby do?
 They are relatively inexpensive and they are unlike tilt-shift glasses in that they do not tilt nor do they shift.
 They use special mechanisms to create special effect images.

 Each technique produces different (yet vaguely similar) images.
 Each also comes in different prices.